helpmastr/amazingocr/README.md

-# ⚡ AmazingSuite - The Ultimate Terminal Productivity OS
+# ⚡ AmazingTools - The Ultimate Terminal Productivity OS

 > **A premium, high-performance toolkit** for OCR, Universal File Conversion, and Developer Utilities.
 Built with a stunning macOS terminal aesthetic and zero-latency client-side processing.